black-sliver/PopTracker/CONTRIBUTING.md

   so we don't aim for `-fno-exceptions` at the moment
 - try to write fast code by default
 - assume threads are not cheap
-- use private (not protected) where possible to avoid going through vtables
+- use private (not protected) where possible and avoid going through vtables
-- implement small functions inline in header files for platforms where LTO does not work correctly
+- implement small functions inline in header files for platforms where LTO does not work properly

 ### Static Analysis